 - Not use terms deemed “grossly offensive” by the Secretary of State

-- Be unique and distinguishable from every other business entity name on record with the Secretary of State.
+- Be unique and distinguishable from every other business entity name on record with the Secretary of State

 But what makes a name distinguishable?
 The Vermont Statutes state that a name must not be “deceptively similar” to any other name on the books with the Secretary of State.
-If your desired name is unavailable, changing the following elements are NOT enough to shed this “deceptively similar” label:
+If your desired name is unavailable, changing the following elements is NOT enough to shed this “deceptively similar” label:

 - Business type identifiers like LLC, Inc., Ltd. or LP

-- Numerals vs. spelled out numbers
+- Numerals vs. spelled-out numbers

 - Proper name spellings (Schmitt vs. Schmidt)